-Most actors will get 100 professional headshot reproductions done....twenty or thirty for the agent and the rest for you to use every time you go to an audition.
+Most actors will get 100 professional headshot reproductions done....twenty for the agent and the rest for you to use every time you go to an audition.
 Thanks to the internet, Many casting directors are no longer asking for headshots at the INITIAL AUDITION..........but bring one anyway.
 The day you don't bring one, will be the day they ask for one.

 IMPORTANT NOTE!
 Just because they didn't ask for a headshot at your initial audition, doesn't mean you don't have to bring one if you get a CALLBACK!
-Casting usually requires talent to bring two headshots to a callback audition; not two different ones, but two of what you are using as your principal headshot.
+Casting usually requires talent to bring two headshots to a callback audition; not two different ones, but two of what you are using as your PRIMARY headshot.
 The ones you give to your agent and the ones you take to an audition.

 While we do not provide mass quantity or multiple reproductions, there are many reproduction places listed on the internet in both NY and LA that you can choose from.
 If you like, we can always recommend a couple for you.
-Otherwise, if you plan on getting headshot prints as you need them for auditions and your agent, we offer a special, "price-match" discount on small quantity, high-quality 8x10 prints for actors with a minimum order of ten.
+Otherwise, if you plan on getting headshot prints as you need them for auditions or for your agent, we offer a special, "price-match" discount on small quantity, high-quality 8x10 prints for actors with a minimum order of ten.
 Be sure to ask.

 What if the agent doesn't like my headshot?

 It happens.
 In some cases, the headshot you're using may not follow industry guidelines or the details we discussed regarding character type, age range etc. Maybe it just doesn't look like the real you.
 In other cases, the agent may see you differently than you see yourself; maybe the agent just insists on a smile as opposed to a serious look.
 Perhaps the agent has an associate who works as a photographer and wants him or her to shoot your headshot.
-(Watch out for that) It could be any of these reasons..
+(Watch out for that one) It could be any of these reasons.

 Why do I need to spend extra money on a hundred 8x10 reproductions anyway; can't I just print them on my own printer using regular copy paper?